1.0 Academic Coach Training Course

 (Resist the urge to fix things!)

 • To challenge yourself, try asking the next question based on one of the words your client just said.
-For instance, if your client talked about the importance of time management, you could ask a question such as one of these: “What’s the key for managing your time?” or “What stops you from managing your time well?” or “What’s the relationship between energy and time management?”
+For instance, if your client talked about the importance of time management, you could ask a question such as: “What’s the key to managing your time?” or “What stops you from managing your time well?” or “What’s the relationship between energy and time management?”

 • Ask questions to raise your client’s awareness and create learning.
 Resist the temptation to design an action, that’s for next time.